Dolphins place Tua Tagovailoa on injured reserve after latest concussion

 MIAMI GARDENS, Fla.
-(AP) — The Miami Dolphins placed Tua Tagovailoa on injured reserve after the quarterback was diagnosed with his third concussion in two years, the team announced Tuesday.
+(AP) — The Miami Dolphins placed Tua Tagovailoa on injured reserve Tuesday after the quarterback was diagnosed with his third concussion in two years.

-Tagovailoa will be sidelined for at least four games with the designation.
-He will be eligible to return in Week 8 when the Dolphins host Arizona, but has to successfully complete a series of tests and assessments required by the NFL's concussion protocol before he can return to the field.
+Tagovailoa will be sidelined for at least four games.
+He will be eligible to return in Week 8 when the Dolphins host Arizona, but has to complete a series of tests and assessments required by the NFL's concussion protocol before he can return to the field.

-Tagovailoa was hurt in the third quarter of a Thursday night game against the Buffalo Bills on a play where he collided with Bills defensive back Damar Hamlin.
+Tagovailoa was hurt last Thursday night when he collided with Buffalo defensive back Damar Hamlin.
 He ran for a first down and then initiated the contact by lowering his shoulder into Hamlin instead of sliding.

 Others around the NFL have offered their opinions on Tagovailoa's future, including Raiders coach Antonio Pierce, who suggested he should retire.